 This project is being planned in accordance with the Class Environmental Assessment for Minor Transmission Facilities.
 The Class EA process is an effective way of ensuring that transmission projects that have a predictable range of effects are planned and carried out in an environmentally-acceptable manner.

 The project also requires “Leave to Construct” approval under Section 92 of the Ontario Energy Board Act, 1998.
-The Ontario Energy Board (OEB) regulates Ontario’s natural gas and electricity sectors and will determine whether the construction and operation of the proposed project is in the public interest.
+The Ontario Energy Board (OEB) regulates Ontario’s natural gas and electricity sectors and determines whether the construction and operation of proposed projects are in the public interest.
 For more information on the OEB, visit: www.ontarioenergyboard.ca.

 There are opportunities for public and stakeholder involvement and input during the Environmental Screening process and the OEB approval process.

 The project underwent an Environmental Screening.
 Screening criteria were used to assess the potential significance of effects.
-According to the screening process, if no significant effects are identified, Hydro One will submit a Screening letter to the Ontario Ministry of the Environment and the project may then proceed.
-If significant effects cannot be avoided, Hydro One will carry out a full Class Environmental Assessment process.
-The proposed re-conductoring of the existing transmission line would be undertaken within the existing transmission right-of-way and can be done without effects on the environment.
+The proposed re-conductoring of the existing transmission line will be undertaken within the existing transmission right-of-way and can be done without effects on the environment.
 Hydro One submitted an Environmental Screening Letter to the Ministry of the Environment on March 9, 2012.